 Department of Political Science and Public Management

-Sten Rynning is Professor and Vice Dean for Research at the faculty of business and social sciences, the University of Southern Denmark.
+Ph.D.
+Sten Rynning is Professor and Vice Dean for Research at the Faculty of Business and Social Sciences at SDU.

 Professor Sten Rynning founded the Center for War Studies at SDU in 2011 and headed it until 2019.

 He has advised the commission of inquiry into the Danish decisions to enter the wars in Kosovo, Afghanistan, and Iraq (2017-2019) and ambassador Peter Taksøe-Jensen’s official review of Danish Foreign Policy (2015-2016).
 He served on the official Norwegian Afghanistan Commission (2015-2016).
 He is the former president of the Nordic International Studies Association (2011-2015) and currently serves on several boards of academic institutions and journals, including the Danish Institute for International Studies and the editorial board of the European Journal of International Security, International Affairs, the Journal of Strategic Studies, the Journal of Transatlantic Studies, and the Scandinavian Journal of Military Studies.